KjeldSchmidt/unaver.org/index.md

 ### Is "v1.11.111" a unary version?

-No, "v1.11.111" is not a semantic version.
-However, prefixing a semantic version with a "v" is a common way (in English) to indicate it is a version number.
+No, "v1.11.111" is not a unary version.
+However, prefixing a unary version with a "v" is a common way (in English) to indicate it is a version number.
 Abbreviating "version" as "v" is often seen with version control.
 Example:
 `git tag v1.11.111 -m "Release version 1.11.111"`, in which case "v1.11.111" is a tag